Automated Test Validators for Flaky Cyber-Physical System Simulators: Approach and Evaluation: Evaluation

 \subsection{RQ2 (Accuracy)}

-\textbf{Experiment setting.} To answer RQ2, we generate test oracles using the GP, DT, and DR alternatives by applying these methods to the training sets for each case study.
+\textbf{Experiment setting.} To answer RQ2, we generate test validators using the GP, DT, and DR alternatives by applying these methods to the training sets for each case study.
 Specifically, for each case study, we select one of the ten datasets from RQ1 to serve as the training set.
 This enables us to assess each method without regard to the variations caused by flakiness across the different datasets from RQ1.
 Analyzing the impact of the variations caused by flakiness is left for RQ3.
 We tune the hyper-parameters of DT and DR using Bayesian Optimization~\cite{bayesian}.
 We configure GP using the parameters in Table~\ref{tab:parameters} and apply GP with each of the fitness functions from Figure~\ref{fig:rankingmetrics}: Naish denoted by $\mathit{GP_N}$, Tarantula denoted by $\mathit{GP_T}$, and Ochiai denoted by $\mathit{GP_O}$.
 To account for the randomness of GP, DT, and DR, we apply each technique 20 times to the training set for each case study.

-In addition to considering the test oracle generation methods individually, we also consider an \emph{ensemble} approach.
+In addition to considering the test validator generation methods individually, we also consider an \emph{ensemble} approach.
 Specifically, for each run of $\mathit{GP_N}$, $\mathit{GP_T}$, $\mathit{GP_O}$, DT, and DR, the ensemble method computes the union of the conditions generated by these techniques.
 Then, we derive a consistent set of assertions by applying the third step of \app\ (Section~\ref{subsec:consistency}) to this union.
-We then compare the assertion-based test oracles generated by the ensemble with those generated by each method individually.
+We then compare the assertion-based test validators generated by the ensemble with those generated by each method individually.

-Recall from Definition~\ref{def:verdictthreshold} that each SUT is associated with a user-defined verdict threshold $\theta$, which specifies the minimum confidence level required for an assertion to be included in the test oracle.
+Recall from Definition~\ref{def:verdictthreshold} that each SUT is associated with a user-defined verdict threshold $\theta$, which specifies the minimum confidence level required for an assertion to be included in the test validator.
 We vary the user-defined verdict threshold $\theta$, from $0.5$ to $1$ in increments of $0.05$.
 We do not consider $\theta < 0.5$, since verdict predictions by assertions with less than $50\%$ confidence are unlikely to be trusted and used in practice.
-In Section \ref{sec:practical}, we present actionable guidelines derived from our empirical analysis to select an optimal verdict threshold.

-We generate each case study's test set by randomly creating inputs and executing them on the case-study system to obtain ground-truth verdicts.
-To mitigate the impact of flaky behaviour on the ground-truth verdicts for test sets, we do as follows: